Canaqueese: Early life

 Canaqueese was born c.
 1625 near present-day Schnectady.
 In the matrilineal kinship system of the Mohawk, children were considered born into the mother's clan and derived their status from her family.
 The mother's eldest brother was more important to the children than their biological father.
 Canaqueese was brought up by his mother with her people and identified as Mohawk, but learned Dutch and became familiar with Dutch culture.
 He likely acted as an interpreter when, during the summer months, the Mohawk brought beaver pelts to trade for European goods at Fort Orange, Rensselaerswyck and Beverwyck.

 Canaqueese is not named in French records before 1650 when he is described as leading a band of 25 to 30 Mohawk warriors in an attack on the French settlement at Trois Rivières.
-He likely took part in the 1649 invasion of Huronia which saw the Wendant (Huron) devastated by the Iroquois.
+He likely took part in the 1649 invasion of Huronia which saw the Wendat (Huron) devastated by the Haudenosaunee.

 In the winter of 1654, the Dutch recruited Canaquesse to carry a letter from Fort Orange to Quebec.
 The Dutch assured Governor Jean de Lauson that the Mohawk wanted peace, and recommended Canaqueese as an intermediary, describing him as a "savage much loved by the Mohawk."